mautic/user-documentation/docs/users_roles/managing_users.rst

 .. vale on

-An Administrator can manage users with appropriate permissions in Mautic by accessing the settings cog wheel at the top right of the screen.
+An Administrator can manage Users with appropriate permissions in Mautic by accessing the settings cog wheel at the top right of the screen.

 Create the User by completing all the mandatory fields, adding a signature if required, and assigning them a username and password.
 Always use a secure password for Users with access to your Mautic instance.